 The Group is comprised of Suzlon Energy Limited, its domestic and international subsidiaries and its joint ventures.
-Although the Group works closely with its Associate Companies, the Group does not own any equity interest in them and does not control them.
+Although the Group works closely with its Associate Companies, the Group does not own any equity interest in them (except for REpower) and does not control them.